All photographs and text © Copyright by Markus MacGill 2007–2019.

 In other cases still, photographs might have been taken after a written agreement about their licensing, for example because the portrait sitter commissioned the photography and also agreed to it being published as an example of the photographer's, Markus MacGill’s, work.

 With reference to the Data Protection Act 2018, the photographer still always considers the balance of people’s privacy even when he is exercising his freedom to carry out any “special purposes” of photography.
 Four special purposes are listed in the act: “a) the purposes of journalism; (b) academic purposes; (c) artistic purposes; (d) literary purposes”.
 Similar laws in other European Union member states apply under article 85 of the General Data Protection Regulation (GDPR).

 Mark, when considering his right to artistic expression for example, always nonetheless considers whether any overriding reasonable expectation of privacy could arise for any person becoming, say, the subject of a published photograph of a public place.
-Sometimes this might mean asking for permission to publish, or taking the photograph in such a way as there can be no personal data in it, or other measures to respect any data privacy due.
+Sometimes this might mean asking for permission to publish, or taking the photograph in such a way as there can be no personal data in it, or other measures to respect any data privacy that may be due.